MicrosoftDocs/azure-docs/articles/active-directory/cloud-sync/how-to-attribute-mapping.md

     ![Success for provisioning](media/how-to-attribute-mapping/mapping-4.png)

 8. Under **Perform Action** click **View details**.
-On the right, you should see the new attribute syncrhonized and the expression applied.
+On the right, you should see the new attribute synchronized and the expression applied.

   ![Perform action](media/how-to-attribute-mapping/mapping-5.png)